ahamdesigner/astra/README.md

 purpose for good

 # swatch
-if not cleaned then clean with zero
+if not cleaned then clean

 # Roads
 if roads not maintaining need roads construction automate